troyjlee/qalgo/index.md

 ### Project
-A major component of the course will be a project, where you select a quantum algorithms paper/topic not covered in class and study it in greater detail.[Project Pdf](https://github.com/troyjlee/qalgo/tree/main/PROJECT/project.pdf)
+A major component of the course will be a project, where you select a quantum algorithms paper/topic not covered in class and study it in greater detail.
+[Here](https://github.com/troyjlee/qalgo/tree/main/PROJECT/project.pdf) are some suggested project topics.